Why We Support This Work

 The key ingredients for nuclear weapons—highly enriched uranium and plutonium—are in plentiful supply.
-There are nearly 2,000 tons of these fissile materials in the global stockpile, which fuels existing nuclear weapons arsenals and includes enough additional materials to build tens of thousands of new weapons.
-Some countries are producing more fissile materials to fuel additional weapons.
+There are nearly 2,000 tons of weapons-useable material in the global stockpile, which fuels existing nuclear weapons arsenals and includes enough additional materials to build tens of thousands of new weapons.
+Some countries are producing more weapons-useable material to fuel additional weapons.
 Worldwide, these materials are subject to varying degrees of security and susceptibility to theft or diversion.

 Complicating matters is the dual-use nature of nuclear technology.
 As nuclear power plays a role in diversifying energy portfolios, reducing carbon emissions, and curtailing pollution, the policies and technologies countries adopt will have implications for international security.
 If countries fuel these civilian applications with nuclear material that could also be used for weapons, the risks intensify.

 The challenge is to curtail the risk that nuclear technology will be used to add to weapons stockpiles while harnessing the same technology for peaceful purposes.
 If countries can employ alternatives to creating weapons-useable material, while meeting growing demand for carbon-free energy, they could reduce the existential threat that nuclear technology poses.

 In this time of increasing nuclear tensions, Nuclear Challenges focuses on identifying political and technical solutions to address the nuclear threat, particularly by reducing the world’s reliance on highly enriched uranium and plutonium.
 In addition, Nuclear Challenges believes a strong nuclear regime is a necessary condition to advancing this weapons-useable material agenda.
 It therefore also focuses on cultivating an effective nongovernmental sector that develops and advances viable policy recommendations to protect and strengthen the nuclear regime.